sowcow/prank-player/README.md

 ## Stuff to check first

+- [ ] some stuff is being rewritten
 - [x] directory uploader works
 - [x] can play uploaded files
 - [x] single playing stream (no howlerjs)